-By using the botanical names of plants and establishing a logical plant taxonomy, we try to avoid confusion when referencing plants.
-In botanical nomenclature, Montauk daisy is considered to be Nipponanthemum nipponicum.
-Unfortunately, in this case, taxonomists required three tries to "get it right," since the plant was formerly listed under the Leucanthemum genus, and before that was classified as a Chrysanthemum (think "mums").
+By using botanical names and establishing a logical plant taxonomy, we try to avoid confusion when referencing plants.
+Taxonomists know Montauk daisy as Nipponanthemum nipponicum.
+Unfortunately, in this case, taxonomists required three tries to "get it right," since the plant was formerly listed under the Leucanthemum genus and before that was classified as a Chrysanthemum.

 But the flowers only begin to tell the story.
 The leaves of this tough perennial are just as important as the blooms.
 The dark green foliage is shiny to the eye and leathery to the touch.

-Planting Zones, Sun and Soil Requirements for Montauk Daisies
+Planting Zones, Sun and Soil Needs for Montauk Daisies

 Grow this perennial in full sun.
-Soil can be just average in fertility, as long as it is very well-drained.
+Soil can be just average in fertility, as long as it's very well-drained.

 Uses in Landscaping

 This perennial is recommended for spacious rock gardens, as medium-sized plants for sunny flower beds, and in xeriscaping.
 It's showy enough in autumn to serve as a specimen plant for fall.
 Montauk daisy also makes for a good cut flower.

 Wildlife Attracted by Montauk Daisies, Pest Issues

 Use Montauk daisy as a plant to attract butterflies.
 It will also draw bees.

 Its record on pest issues is commendable, as well.
 Montauk daisy is: